tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-flight/edit.md

         --maximum <NUM>          The maximum number of container instances that should ever be running (default: infinite) [aliases: max]
         --minimum <NUM>          The minimum number of container instances that should ever be running [default: 1] [aliases: min]
     -n, --name <STRING>          A human readable name for the Flight (must be unique within any Formation it is a part of) if omitted a pseudo random name will be assigned
-        --no-api-permission      This Flight should NOT be allowed to hit Seaplane API endpoints and will NOT be provided a 'SEAPLANE_API_TOKEN' environment variable at runtime [aliases: no-api-permissions]
         --no-color               Do not color output (alias for --color=never) --no-maximum             There is no maximum number of instances [aliases: no-max] -q, --quiet                  Suppress output at a specific level and below